aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 });
 ```

-By default, a S3 bucket will created to store the table's data but you can manually pass the `bucket` and `prefix`:
+By default, a S3 bucket will be created to store the table's data but you can manually pass the `bucket` and `prefix`:

 ```ts
 new glue.Table(stack, 'MyTable', {